prashant6788/seo-growth-systems/README.md

 ### Practical SEO, GEO & AI Search Visibility Frameworks

-A public knowledge repository by **Prashant Rajput**, Founder of [Touchstone Infotech](https://www.touchstoneinfotech.com/), focused on building sustainable organic visibility across traditional search engines and AI-powered discovery platforms.
+A public knowledge repository by **Prashant Rajput**, Founder of [Touchstone Infotech](https://www.touchstoneinfotech.com/), focused on building sustainable visibility across traditional search engines and AI-powered discovery platforms.

-This repository documents practical frameworks, checklists, experiments and implementation approaches developed from real-world SEO and growth work.
+This repository brings together practical frameworks for:

+**Technical SEO · SaaS SEO · Local SEO · GEO · AI Search Visibility · SEO Reporting**

+The focus is not simply rankings or traffic.

+The objective is to build **discoverability that contributes to qualified demand, pipeline and revenue.**

 ---